Course Introduction to Programming

 Relational operators

-Relational operators are used to determine whether a relationship between two values is true or false.
+Relational operators are used to compare two values and check if a relationship between them is true (1) or false (0).

 Examples: